Visit Holden Village

 Transport Days and Boat Options

 There are two boat companies that stop at Lucerne, Lake Chelan Boat Co. and Stehekin Ferry.
-On the way Uplake, the trip entering in the Village, Holden recommends booking with Lake Chelan Boat Co. either the Lady of the Lake or the Lady Express, which depart from Chelan and Field’s Point Landing.
+On the way Uplake, the trip entering in the Village, Holden recommends booking with Lake Chelan Boat Co. either the Lady of the Lake or the Lady Express boat, which depart from both Chelan and Field’s Point Landing.
 On the way Downlake, the trip departing the Village, the Stehekin Ferry is the fastest option for getting to Field’s Point Landing, its final destination.
 If Chelan is the preferred destination, then booking through Lake Chelan Boat Co. is the only option.

 Holden Village does not coordinate boat tickets for guests.
 Visit the boat company pages for the most accurate and up-to-date information on boat times.